Oscarville, Georgia

 is most famous for being a central location in a series of violent crimes and racially motivated riots that happened in 1912, driving away most of the Black residents in Forsyth County.
 In 1950, the remnants of the town were flooded during the construction of Lake Lanier.
 The site of Oscarville was located in northeastern Forsyth County, close to the border with Hall County.

 History

 Oscarville was formed in the 1800s during the post-war Reconstruction.
 Oscarville was an agricultural community, and for most of its history it was reported to be prosperous.
 Though not all residents of Oscarville were Black, a large number were, and many of those residents had achieved higher economic growth than other Black communities of the time.
 Many of Oscarville's Black residents had been freed from slavery after fighting in the American Civil War.
-In 1911, Oscarville had approximately 1,100 residents, 58 of whom owned land.
+In 1911, Oscarville had approximately 1,100 residents, 58 of whom (5.27%) owned land.
+A quarter of all black households in Forsyth owned actual property.
+Of the 210 Black households listed on the 1910 census, 40 owned properties and 170 rented.
+Between 1910 and 1912, only a third of that population still owned their property.
+While some households continued to own property, two-thirds of 1910 property owners rented after white residents expelled them from the county.
 109 residents rented farms, and many more worked as craftsmen in nearby towns such as Cumming.
 Many residents worked as hands in the cotton fields.
-Oscarville residents were especially noted for their skill in raising poultry.
+Oscarville residents were also especially noted for their skill in raising poultry.